Zum Inhalt springen

 Technical Remediation: Systematically Eliminating Barriers

 After the audit comes implementation.
 Our technical remediation covers fixing all barriers identified in the audit, directly in the source code of your CMS, shop system or custom solution.
 We work with common CMS platforms, shop systems based on Shopware Community Edition and custom frameworks.
 With every change we document the previous state, the measure taken and the expected result, so your team can understand and learn from the changes.
+For a simple website up to 15 pages, remediation starts at €2,480; as a complete package with the audit from €4,900.

 The most common barriers we fix in practice fall into six categories: missing or inadequate text alternatives for images and media, insufficient color contrasts for text and interactive elements, missing or incorrect semantic HTML (heading hierarchy, landmarks, lists), poor keyboard accessibility for interactive components (dropdown menus, modals, carousels), missing or incorrect ARIA attributes for dynamic content, and insufficient error messages and form validation.
 For each category we have proven approaches that we adapt to your specific technology and design.